KernTHeAce/test_task/SRS.md

 ## 1. Employees
 ### 1.1 Display list of Employees

-The mod is designed to view the list of employees, if it possible to display the number of employees for specified period of time.
+The mode is designed to view the list of employees, if it possible to display the number of employees for specified period of time.

 #### Main scenario:

-* User select item "Employees";
+* User select's item "Employees";
 * Application display list of Employees.

 Pic.
 1.1 View the Employees list.